 There are plenty of excellent places to stay in Salta and in the Quebrada de Humahuaca, as well as several good restaurants.
 Here are a few recommendations for you:

-- Prisamata Suites is a fantastic small bed and breakfast close to the center of Salta, with cozy comfortable rooms and a great patio.
-Each day, they served a different and always delicious breakfast.
+- MG Design Hotel Boutique is a fantastic boutique hotel just outside the center of Salta.
+It has cozy, comfortable rooms and beautiful designs.
+Each day, they serve a different and always delicious breakfast.

-- Accueillant Hostel is an excellent options for Salta if you are on a smaller budget.
+- Accueillant Hostel is an excellent option for Salta if you are on a smaller budget.
+They have both dormitory rooms and private rooms.

-- Solar de la Plaza is a stylish hotel in the center of Salta, with beautiful rooms and a roof top pool.
+- Solar de la Plaza is a stylish hotel in the center of Salta.
+It has beautiful rooms and a rooftop pool.

-- Hostel La Humahuacasa is a nice hostel in the heart of Humahuaca, with dorms as well as private rooms. .
+- Giramundo Hostel is a nice hostel in the heart of Humahuaca, with dorms as well as private rooms.
+The atmosphere is more social, though there’s plenty of space if you want some peace and quiet, as well.

 How to get to Salta